 Chemotherapy-induced peripheral neuropathy (CIPN) is a common and debilitating side effect of commonly used cancer treatments.
 At present, there is no effective treatment or cure.
 The InFocus study is recruiting cancer survivors with established CIPN to understand the ability of exercise training to reduce symptoms and loss of function related to nerve damage.
-If you would like to participate or would like further information, please visit the In Focus website or send us an email.
+If you would like to participate or would like further information, please send us an email.

 The CVMM study is looking for volunteers who have been clinically diagnosed with hypertension and would like to improve physical fitness.
 The study aims to determine whether an online virtual program delivered by Accredited Exercise Physiologists could help adults with hypertension improve their blood pressure and fitness level.
 If you would like to participate or would like further information, please go to the CVMM page or contact us via email.

 The Keeping the Body in Mind program has a track record of delivering lifestyle interventions targeting the physical health of people living with mental illness.
 This program based at the UNSW Lifestyle Clinic is for people living with severe mental illness (e.g., schizophrenia, schizoaffective disorder, major depressive disorder, bipolar disorder) who are not currently managed by public mental health services.
 This service is only available to those within the Central and Eastern Sydney PHN.
 If you would like to participate or would like further information, express your interest here or phone 0401 979 228.